- Academic Affairs

 PART 3 – SAFETY AND SECURITY AND STUDENT ACTIVITIES

-- Please review UMB's International SOS page and describe how you and your in-country partners will address any medical or safety concerns that are listed for the proposed project country to ensure the safety and security of students.
+- Describe how you and your in-country partners will address any medical or safety concerns for the proposed project country to ensure the safety and security of students.

 - Describe any specific restrictions or limitations with which students will be expected to comply for their safety, if applicable.
 For example, in previous projects some restrictions have included not being out after dark, no travel on motorcycles, etc.